 Multiple security issues were discovered in Chromium, which could result in the execution of arbitrary code, denial of service or information disclosure.

-Multiple security issues were discovered in Thunderbird, which could result in the execution of arbitrary code or information disclosure.
-For the stable distribution (bullseye), this problem has been fixed in
+A security issue was discovered in Chromium, which could result in the execution of arbitrary code.
+For the oldstable distribution (bullseye), this problem has been fixed